cfengine/documentation/reference/functions/splitstring.markdown

 `regex` occurs, and  returns the list with those strings.

 The regular expression is [unanchored][unanchored].

-If the maximum number of substrings is insufficient to accommodate all entries,then the final entry in the `slist` that is generated will contain the rest of the un-split string.
+If the maximum number of substrings is insufficient to accommodate all the entries, the final entry in the generated `slist` will contain the rest of the un-split string.

 [%CFEngine_function_attributes(string, regex, maxent)%]